Terms and Conditions & Privacy

 6.1 Upon delivery or collection, you must sign the delivery/collection note.
 It is your responsibility to check the items to ensure the goods delivered or collected are as ordered, the correct quantity and that they are of satisfactory quality.

-6.2 In the event of any discrepancy whatsoever, you must notify us immediately upon delivery or collection by writing the discrepancy on the delivery/collection note.
+6.3 Subject to Clause 10.4, in the event of any discrepancy whatsoever, you must notify us immediately and within 48 hours upon delivery or collection by writing the discrepancy on the delivery/collection note.
 Unfortunately writing “unexamined” or “unchecked” will not be acceptable.
 If the item is damaged, please retain the packaging.
 All claims for loss or damage must be made before the end of the next working day.

-6.3 In all events, the limits of liability for any fault or defect shall not exceed the purchase price of the item.
+6.5 In all events, the limits of liability for any fault or defect shall not exceed the purchase price of the item

 7. TITLE AND RISK